How Can Stoicism Change Your Life in 10 Ways

 10. You’ll Find Purpose in Adversity

-Life isn’t easy, but Stoicism teaches that every challenge has meaning.
-Nietzsche’s famous phrase, “What doesn’t kill you makes you stronger,” aligns with the Stoic belief in resilience.
-Adversity becomes an opportunity to grow.
-For more on embracing adversity, check out our post on Powerful Stoic exercises for building resilience.
+Life isn’t easy, but Stoicism teaches that every challenge can have meaning.
+Adversity becomes an opportunity to grow stronger and wiser.
+For more on this, explore our post on powerful Stoic exercises for building resilience.

 How to Apply:

-• When facing hardship, ask yourself: “How can this strengthen me?”
+- When facing hardship, ask, “How can this strengthen me?”